 UKI has a strong competitive position.
-It has a leading market share in both private motor and household insurance in the U.K. (based on the Association of British Insurer's data for 2014).
+It has a leading market share in both private motor and household insurance in the U.K. (based on the Association of British Insurer's data for 2015).
 In our view, the group has a sustainable competitive advantage through economies of scale in pricing and wider costs.
 Historical claims data on such a large scale enables UKI to price effectively and has helped the group improve its operating performance since 2010.
 The group's sale of its international operations had little impact on our view of DLG's competitive position because these operations formed only a small part of the group.
-However our assessment is somewhat constrained by DLG's dependence on the U.K. non-life market.
+However, our assessment is somewhat constrained by DLG's dependence on the U.K. non-life market.

-In our base-case scenario, we expect UKI's gross written premium to shrink in 2016 and 2017 but remain above £3 billion.
-Most of the fall in premiums will be as a result of the loss of some key partnership agreements with Nationwide Building Society and J Sainsbury PLC.
-The loss of these partnerships will likely be most felt in DLG's household segment, where premiums could fall by around 25%.
-We expect that UKI's motor line will grow at a steady pace to produce £1.5 billion worth of GPW by 2018.
+In our base-case scenario, we expect UKI's gross written premium to increase slowly over the next two-to-three years, averaging around 2% per year.
+We expect the amount of home insurance premium written to fall as a result of the loss of some key partnership agreements with Nationwide Building Society and J Sainsbury PLC, and continuing pressures on rates.
+We expect that UKI's motor line will increase more rapidly, partly as a result of the change in the Ogden discount rate.
+This will more than offset the fall in household premium.
 We expect DLG's brands to remain leaders in U.K. retail non-life segment and for the company to focus on improving the efficiencies of its U.K. businesses.
-We consider that recent increases in IPT (insurance premium tax) will cause customer loyalty to reduce, but lost policies should be offset by new business gains.
+We consider that recent increases in motor insurance rates will cause customer loyalty to reduce, but lost policies should be offset by new business gains.

-U K Insurance Ltd. Competitive Position Year-ended Dec.
-31 (Mil. £) 2015 2014 2013 2012 2011 Gross premiums written 3,153 3,099 3,835 4,001 4,168 Change in gross premiums written (%) 1.7 (19.2) (4.2) (4.0) (16.1) Net premiums written 2,961 2,917 3,467 3,636 3,911 Change in net premiums written (%) 1.5 (15.9) (4.7) (7.0) (18.3) P/C: reinsurance utilization - premiums written (%) 6.1 5.9 9.6 9.1 6.2
+U K Insurance Ltd Competitive Position Year-ended Dec.
+31 (Mil. £) 2016 2015 2014 2013 2012 Gross premiums written 3,274 3,153 3,099 3,835 4,001 Change in gross premiums written (%) 3.86 1.73 (19.18) (4.17) (4.00) Net premiums written 3068 2961 2917 3467 3636 Change in net premiums written (%) 3.62 1.52 (15.87) (4.66) (7.04) P/C: reinsurance utilization - premiums written (%) 6.30 6.08 5.89 9.60 9.13